mercadopago/devsite-docs/guides/online-payments/web-tokenize-checkout/receiving-payment-by-card.en.md

 > Find all the information about your credentials in our [FAQs](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/resources/faqs/credentials).

+> This documentation uses the new library version.
+To see the previous version, go to [Receive card payments with MercadoPago.js V1 section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/web-tokenize-checkout/v1/receiving-payment-by-card).

 ### Step 3: Get the data

 *Web Tokenize Checkout* will do a `POST` to the URL that you have defined in the `action` attribute of the HTML code snippet (In the example: **/process-payment**) with certain data.
 You must use this information to make the payment.